Grand Rounds & Case Conference

 Also check out this tip sheet on giving good talks and this HBR article which gives some pointers to get rid of filler words like “ums” and “ahs” that sometimes interrupt the flow of presentations.

-Case conference guidelines from dr. crino
+Case conference guidelines from dr. crino:

 1. All Case Conference presenters (residents and fellows) should try to get their powerpoints to me by the Friday before Case Conference so I can review, edit, and then discuss with each presenter.
 You can send them by email or use Dropbox.
 No Case Conference can be presented without my review and discussion unless there are mitigating circumstances.